devshawn/kafka-gitops/docs/quick-start.md

 export KAFKA_BOOTSTRAP_SERVERS=localhost:9092
 ```

+!> **NOTE**: If running `kafka-gitops` against a secured Kafka cluster, it must be run with super user credentials or a user with special ACLs.
+[Read more on our permissions page][permissions].

 ## Validate
 We can validate the desired state file conforms to the [specification][specification].
 To do this, run: